 - Arts in Medicine – Open Studio volunteers assist staff in providing unique expressive arts services to patients, family, and staff, by assisting in regularly scheduled Open Art Studio events interacting with patients or offering general administrative assistance and materials maintenance.

-Musician/Vocalist - Provide musical entertainment for patients, guests and staff in various areas of the center.
+Musician/Vocalist - Provide healing music for patients, guests and staff in lobbies of the Center.

 - Pet Therapy – Certified pet therapy dogs offer visitation with patients, guests and staff in the center providing comfort, stress relief and joy.
 Pet therapy dog owners must be Moffitt volunteers and pet therapy dogs must be certified through a recognized pet therapy organization and have a current health certificate.

 - Peer visitors visit and relate with other patients and family members and share experiences related to the cancer journey.

 - Patient or Family Advisors partner with other advisors, health care providers and staff to raise issues, communicate patient and family concerns and help with problem-solving, with the goal of improving the patient experience and our services.

 Placement is based on application submission order, preference, and availability.
 Our goal is to meet the needs of the cancer center and at the same time, ensure that each volunteer’s time is well utilized and that you enjoy your volunteer assignment.